effector/effector/docs/api/effector/Event.md

 ### `map(fn)`

 Сreates a new event, which will be called after the original event is called, applying the result of a `fn` as a payload.
-It is special function which allows you to decompose dataflow, to extract data or transform data.
+It is special function which allows you to decompose dataflow, extract or transform data.

 #### Arguments